Four crucial twists in the case for inflation-friendly, growth-friendly silver...

 Silver, in short, tends to follow gold very closely – more closely than pretty much any pair of assets you can name over the long term – but with bells on.
 Risk-free it ain't, but neither is cash-in-the-bank.
 The appeal of Buying Silver to profit from inflation looks set to gain ground.

-You can start with a free ounce of silver here.
+You can start with four grams of free silver here.